Created on: 28 April 2025

 One of the most common and well-known methods for installing decking boards is visible screwing.
 With direct fastening, special decking screws are drilled straight through the wood of the board, creating a visible connection to the substructure.
 This means no additional mounting systems or clips are required — however, the visible screw heads may be considered aesthetically unappealing and should therefore be taken into account when choosing the fastening method.

 High-quality stainless steel screws, such as Terrassotec screws, are the first choice for this method.
 They ensure durability, stability and corrosion resistance.
+Another advantage: repair work can be carried out more easily, as individual boards can be removed and replaced if necessary.

 Advantages